RexOps/rexify-website/content/docs/rex_book/writing_modules/writing_custom_resources.md

 ### Hello World Resource

 To build a new resource you first have to create a new Rex module.
-Todo this, just create a new folder.
+To do this, just create a new folder.

     $ mkdir -p lib/HelloWorld